 The difference between management and leadership is in the focus.
 Management is focused on tasks, while leadership – on vision and people.

 Managing involves setting tasks, maintaining working processes, allocating resources, and supervising work.
 Such an approach gets things done.

 Leading works through communicating a large picture and inspiring people to realize it.
 A leader would rather coach an employee than tell him exactly what to do.
-Such approach develops individual employees, fosters trust and support.
+Such an approach develops individual employees, fosters trust and support.

 Imagine an employee has to sell a definite product.

-A manager will tell what tools to use to generate leads, how many calls need to be done each day, how many emails should be sent and so on.
+A manager will tell what tools to use to generate leads, how many calls need to be done each day, how many emails should be sent, and so on.